spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-synapse-auto-compressor.md

 ## Usage

-After installation, synapse_auto_compressor will run automatically every day by the defined schedule
+After installation, `synapse_auto_compressor` will run automatically every day at `00:00:00` (as defined in `matrix_synapse_auto_compressor_calendar` by default).

 ## Manually start the tool

 For testing your setup it can be helpful to not wait until 00:00.
 If you want to run the tool immediately, log onto the server and run `systemctl start matrix-synapse-auto-compressor`.
-This will not return until the run is done, so possibly a long time.
+Running this command will not return control to your terminal until the compression run is done, which may take a long time.
 Consider using [tmux](https://en.wikipedia.org/wiki/Tmux) if your SSH connection is unstable.